-- 1) persons registered as VAT payers in the Republic of Kazakhstan: - sole traders and individual practitioners (i.e. private notaries, private bailiffs, attorneys and professional mediators); - resident legal entities other than public institutions and public secondary educational institutions; - nonresidents operating in the Republic of Kazakhstan through branches or representative offices; and
+1) persons registered as VAT payers in the Republic of Kazakhstan:

-2) persons importing goods to the Republic of Kazakhstan in accordance with the customs legislation of the Eurasian Economic Union and/or the customs legislation of the Republic of Kazakhstan.
+- sole traders and individual practitioners (i.e. private notaries, private bailiffs, attorneys and professional mediators); - resident legal entities other than public institutions and public secondary educational institutions; - nonresidents operating in the Republic of Kazakhstan through branches or representative offices; - persons importing goods to the Republic of Kazakhstan in accordance with the customs legislation of the Eurasian Economic Union and/or the customs legislation of the Republic of Kazakhstan; and - 3) foreign companies letting e-commerce platforms to individuals or providing e-services to individuals.